$14 billion in lost superi… is some of this yours?

 During your working life you are likely to have several employers pay compulsory superannuation contributions on your behalf.
 However, when you leave an employer your superannuation often remains in that employer’s superannuation plan or is rolled over into an eligible rollover fund...and sometimes you may lose track of it.

 These amounts are reported to the Australian Taxation Office (ATO) and recorded on the Lost Member Register (LMR).

-In fact, according to the ATO there were 3.4 million lost super accounts in June 2012.
-The total amount of lost superannuation is a staggering $16.8 billion.
-Given the average Australian has three superannuation accountsii, could some of this lost super be yours?
+In fact, according to the ATO there were 5.7 million lost super accounts in June 2016.
+The total amount of lost superannuation is a staggering $14 billion.
+Given the average Australian has multiple superannuation accounts, could some of this lost super be yours?

 Making it easy to keep track of your superannuation

 The Government makes it very easy for you to keep track of your superannuation.
 Simply register for online services on the Australian Taxation Office’s SuperSeeker website.

 Once you have registered, you will be able to use the ATO’s online services and SuperSeeker to:

 - Find lost super - there are billions of lost super dollars, see if some of it is yours